braintree/card-validator/README.md

 ## Download

 You can install `card-validator` either through `npm` or download a UMD bundle directly from the [Releases](https://github.com/braintree/card-validator/releases) tags.
+The npm module also includes the built, UMD bundle under `dist/`

 ```
 npm install card-validator